Farouk-Muda/Coffee/README.md

 # Coffee
-Microsoft Excel used for data analysis
+Microsoft Excel used to analyse this data.